False discovery rate smoothing: Examples

 The upper left panel of Figure \ref{fig:russ_example_slice} shows an image of $z$ scores, often called the statistical parametric map, arising from the experiment and model.
 Signals correspond to regions of the brain that exhibit systematically different levels of activity across the two experimental conditions (difficult versus easy spatial working memory tasks).
 The full 3D image has $128 \times 128 \times 75 \approx 1.23$ million voxels.
 The left panel of Figure \ref{fig:russ_example_slice} shows a single $128 \times 128$ horizontal section in which the large $z$ scores exhibit an obvious pattern of spatial clustering.
 The shapes of these clusters suggest the underlying brain regions associated with the specific cognitive task under study.

 The upper-right panel shows the results of applying the Benjamini-Hochberg procedure to these $z$ scores at a 5\% false discovery rate.
 The procedure clearly finds regions of adjacent points that are all significant.
-However, the edges of these regions are indistinct, and there are many spatially isolated discoveries that (presumably) are spurious.
+However, the edges of these regions are indistinct, and there are many spatially isolated discoveries that presumably represent technical or experiment artifacts.
+(It is not scientifically plausible that they are real discoveries for a spatial working memory task.)

+The middle two panels show two previous approaches in the literature for leveraging spatial structure.
+The middle left shows the result of applying local averaging to the $z$ scores and rescaling to unit variance, as suggested for fMRI data by \citet{efron2012}; the middle right shows the output of the \FDRL procedure.
+Both methods are overly-aggressive in their reporting, likely yielding several more false discoveries than the specified 5\% threshold in the areas away from the top of the image.
+We conclude this on the basis of two facts: (1) these two methods exhibit exactly these deficiencies on the simulated examples, in Sections 3.1 and 5; and (2) more importantly, the extra regions ostensibly ``discovered'' by \FDRL and smoothed BH are not scientifically plausible based on what is known about spatial reasoning.
+Our interpretation is that \FDRL (and smoothed BH, which is very similar) are suffering from the some of the non-robustness problems exhibited in Section 3.1

 Now consider the bottom two panels.
 The bottom left panel shows our procedure's estimated partition of the raw data shown in the left panel.
 Darker greys correspond to signal-dense areas containing locally higher fraction of significant $z$ scores; lighter areas correspond to signal-sparse areas containing a locally lower fraction of significant $z$ scores.
 The bottom right panel then shows the final output: the discovered signals at the 5\% FDR level.
-Compared with the Benjamini-Hochberg procedure, the image reveals regions of significant signals that are more biologically plausible.
-This reflects the ability of FDR smoothing to be locally adaptive, loosening the threshold for significance in the apparently interesting regions and tightening it in the uninteresting regions.
+Compared with the other procedures, the image reveals regions of significant signals that are more biologically plausible, detecting regions in the bilateral prefrontal cortex that are commonly associated with working memory function \citep{owen:etal:2005}.
+This reflects the local adaptivity of FDR smoothing: it loosens the threshold for significance in the apparently interesting regions and tightens it in the uninteresting regions.